Lab News

 Summer 2017

-Jun Wen Zhong
+Portrait of Jun Wen Zhong.

 In June, our Senior Research Technician, Jun Wen Zhong, left the lab to join Xealth as a Product Manager.
 Congrats, Jun!

-Skeletal Muscle cover
+Skeletal Muscle cover.

 In June, our collaboration with the van der Maarel lab on the global effects of SMCHD1 mutation on DNA methylation was published in Skeletal Muscle.